 - All current employees, faculty and staff that require remote access as a function of their job must have their supervisor’s approval.
 Employees may request to be set up for remote access by sending an email to the university Helpdesk (firstname.lastname@example.org).

 - All contractors and vendors that require remote access must have a temporary account set up for non-Bryant employees who are working with Bryant faculty and staff.
-Refer to the university’s Temporary Account Generation process.
+A request for a temporary Bryant account must be made on behalf of the contractor.

 - Any exceptions to the authorization process or access model must be reviewed by the Manager of Infrastructure Services and the Director of Information Security.